Poirazi-Lab/dendrify/docs_sphinx/source/examples/val_tau.rst

 conductances or other non-linearities.

-Experimentally, ``τm`` can be calculated as the time for the potential ``V`` to fall from its resting  value to a fraction (1-l/e), or 63%, of its final value during the application of a small negative current pulse.
-In other words, it is the time constant of the exponential decay of the membrane potential in response to a small hyperpolarizing current pulse.
+Experimentally, ``τm`` is often calculated by fitting an exponential function to the membrane potential ``V`` trace after applying a small negative current pulse at rest.

+Here we explore:

-Here we show how to calculate ``τm`` for a neuron model experimentally and how it is affected by the presence of voltage-gated conductances, such as an adaptation current.
+- How to calculate ``τm`` for a neuron model experimentally.
+- How ``τm`` is affected by the presence of voltage-gated conductances, such as an adaptation current.

 .. code-block:: python